zix3r/EnebaHW/README.md

 # Game Search Web App

-A modern, responsive web application for searching games, featuring a premium design inspired by Eneba.
+A web application used to search for games.

 ## Prerequisites
 - Node.js (v14 or higher)